linkdata/deadlock/README.md

 Based on https://github.com/sasha-s/go-deadlock.

 Changes from that package:
-* Uses build tags to eliminate all overhead when not in use
+* Uses build tags to eliminate all overhead when not enabled
 * Tests now pass race checker and improves code coverage
-* This package drops the dummy implementations for types other than Mutex and RWMutex, just use sync for those
+* Improved (2x) performance when using go 1.18+
+* Diagnostic output matches `-race` style and uses `runtime.CallersFrames` to get correct line numbers
 * Adds `deadlock.Enabled` constant
-* Diagnostic output matches `-race` style
-* Improved (2x) performance when using go 1.18+
+* Drops the dummy implementations for types other than `Mutex` and `RWMutex`

 ## Installation